feathers-plus/generator-feathers-plus/docs/get-started/README.md

   },
 ```

+- **local.password** The name of the password field in the user-entity service.
 - **ioOptions, primusOptions, restOptions** The options used for **@feathersjs/socket.io-client**,
 **/primus** and **/rest-client** respectively.
 - **overriddenAuth** Used by the authentication for every service test.